Car Emergency Kit for Winter Driving

 Every car emergency kit must have a shovel

 And I’m not talking about one of those foldable camp shovels!
 If you need to dig yourself out of a snowbank, a foldable camp shovel is WORTHLESS.
 I’m talking a real scoop shovel like this one.

 Every car emergency kit should have a heat source and items to keep you warm

 Don’t count on running your car or truck’s heater to keep you warm because a stalled engine may be why you’re stranded in the first place.
 Even if the engine will run, don’t risk running out of gas just to get some heat.
 And then there’s the carbon monoxide issue.
 It can seep into your car and kill you when you’re standing still or lodged in a snowbank.
 If the tailpipe is restricted you’re at greater risk.
 So packing a candle, can, and waterproof matches/butane lighter is mandatory.

 • Leather gloves for changing a tire.
 Nothing will get you cold faster than handling frozen metal tools.
 Put some leather between you and cold metal.

 • Jersey gloves for working on filthy dirty greasy items.
-Jersey cotton gloves with keep your hands warm and if they get full of grease, you can toss them.
+Jersey cotton gloves will keep your hands warm and if they get full of grease, you can toss them.
 They’re cheap; about $2/pair.

 • Bomber hat with ear flaps.
 Absolutely you’ll look like a dork, but you’ll be a warm dork.
-Every try changing a flat tire when it’s below zero and the wind is howling?
-Ok, then you know why I’m listing this as a must have.
+Ever try changing a flat tire when it’s below zero and the wind is howling?
+Ok, then you know why I’m listing this as a must-have.

 • Hand warmers.
 They’re cheap and they work well to keep you warm.